 This seat features a unique adjustment dial for adjusting seat height, tilt and depth.
 Simply push the button corresponding to the setting you want to adjust, and then turn the wheel to until you reach your desired comfort level.

 The chair is also compact, making it easier to use anywhere, regardless of available space.
-And while the armrests can’t adjust up and down, they can flip back to give you more flexibility to fit into tighter spaces.
+Unfortunately, the armrests can’t be adjusted, but the chair makes up for this by making the armrests extra comfortable with additional padding.

 Unfortunately, the thin padding isn’t made for long periods of sitting, and there’s a decided lack of adjustability on the Alera.
 However, this makes an excellent pick for less than $300.